someonesdad1/plib/README.md

 # /plib vision

-- Create HTML pages to make it easier to browse/find content
+- Strategic problems
-    - Alphabetized
+    - gist
+        - Basic idea works, but it's problematic on a few files, possibly because I used the symbol '_pgminfo'.
+Python's supposed to ignore this underscore, but on one of the six problem files I tried changing to 'pgminfo' (and changed the corresponding code) and things started working.
+        - A better idea is the global function GetGist() in each file.
+This can be put out of the way at the end of the file, making it easy to get to.
+    - Too many circular imports in modules:  things need to be orthogonalized
-    - By subject
+        - Examples
-    - Things I think are of interest
+            - Color string interpolation in f.py or debug.py
+    - Coalesce similar functionality into fewer files
+    - Move numeric/textual data to ./data modules
-- Too many files?
+    - Too many files
         - Create a script that helps searching out what you want
-        - Spend a lot of time picking a good, small set of keywords to narrow categories; these should be used for directory names
+            - Spend a lot of time picking a good, small set of keywords to narrow categories; these should also be used for directory names
-            - shop, elec, sci, math, util, color
+                - shop, elec, sci, math, util, color, fmt
             - Can add kw field to gist if needed
+            - Put data in ./data
+            - Use dpdata.py as a "clearing house" to get the information
         - /plib has about 150 files
             - Shoot for perhaps 100
             - Move scripts to /plib/pgm as needed
         - /plib/pgm has over 400 files
             - Too many to easily comprehend

+- Core changes
+    - I currently have 10 files starting with "dp".
+This might be a useful pattern and reduce namespace conflicts.
+It could be combined with the categories above for things like dpshop.py, dpelec.py, etc.  Each file would be organize with the 'if 1:' pattern to facilitate folding and seeing the different sections of functionality.
+- Create HTML pages to make it easier to browse/find content
+    - Alphabetized
+    - By subject
+    - Things I think are of interest
 - Testing
     - All /plib files have a gist and how to test:  notest, run, --test, testdir
     - Make testdir go away if possible
     - Launch testing with one command
     - Only output message is Pass or Fail
-    - Every module/script when run or run with --test returns 0 if tests pass or
-        > 0 if test fails
+    - Every module/script when run or run with --test returns 0 if tests pass or nonzero if test fails
     - Make faster with using more processes
 - /plib/data directory
     - Use to store data sources, such as numerical data, tabular data, text of software licenses, etc.
     - As-needed building tools can be in this directory
     - Build needed stuff with a single command
     - /plib/dpdata.py is the single module to get at these data.
 You call a function and are returned an appropriate data structure.

 # 2026 /plib Plan